Philadelphia Flyers Logo

 Philadelphia Flyers Logo 1967-1999

 After the “Flyers” were chosen in the team name vote, the franchise owners hired Sam Ciccone to design the logo.
 Bill Putnam, who owned a stake in the club, chose the official palette.
-He said that warm colors, such as orange and red, are always more attractive from a marketing perspective.
+He said warm colors like orange and red are always more attractive from a marketing perspective.
 He studied at the University of Texas, where the main colors were orange and white, so the choice was obvious.
 Black was added as an accent.
 The logo featured a black, horizontally inverted letter “P,” standing for “Philadelphia,” with four black wings.
 The orange circle inside the letter symbolizes a hockey puck.

 1999 – today